Troubleshooting - FAQ

 How do I know which model I have?

-Prior to 2022, only v1 and v2 WiFi models were sold - v2 models use a submersible pressure sensor with a cable.
+Between 2019 and 2022, only v2 WiFi models were sold.
+The v2 models use a submersible pressure sensor with a cable.
 R3 models do not have an external cable - they use an internal radar sensor.

 TIP: if you are not sure, you can check the device ID: